nmraz/corrosios/README.md

 - Debugging support requires `gdb` to be installed as well.

-## Current status
+## IDE Setup

-The kernel currently contains a physical and virtual memory manager and is capable of displaying a blue screen when it boots.
+See `.vscode/settings.defaults.json` for the settings I use for VSCode with rust-analyzer.

+### Debugging

+Source-level debugging support depends on the C/C++ extension.
+Once it is installed, you should be able to use the "Launch QEMU gdbserver" debug task.

 ## Cargo Subcommands and `hosttools`

-This project uses a (currently pretty bloated, oops) Rust binary known as `hosttools` to implement various custom cargo subcommands, in the spirit of the [xtask pattern](https://github.com/matklad/cargo-xtask).
+This project uses a (currently pretty bloated, oops) Rust binary called `hosttools` to implement various custom cargo subcommands, in the spirit of the [xtask pattern](https://github.com/matklad/cargo-xtask).

 Currently supported `cargo` subcommands: